erkooi/fusion360/README.md

 ![F35B created from CSV files](doc/f35b_csv.jpg)

 The test/hatches/hatches.txt file shows how to use sketch, extrude, text, modifyedges with fillet and chamfer.
+The test/wheel/wheel.txt file shows how to use sketch, revolve.

 #### 3.3.4 DesignCSV script with csv_timeline360.py
 Additional timeline actions for the F35B-CSV assembly component are defined in f35b-pin-holes.txt and f35b-aileron.txt.
 First create F35B-pin-holes.csv and F35B-aileron.csv using csv_timeline360.py on the command line in a terminal.
 After that the AssemblyCSV Script in Fusion360 can be used to perform the additional timeline actions defined in the assembly CSV files F35B-pin-holes.csv and in F35B-aileron.csv.